Literature / The World According to Garp

 - Auto Erotica : Ends in the most tragic way, including Groin Attack wherein one party has his penis bitten off, and Eye Scream where Garp's son loses an eye to the gearshift.
 Ouch.

 - Double Standard: Rape, Female on Male : Jenny's conception of Garp.
-Most definitely not OK, as Garp's father was a bed-bound patient in the hospital where she worked.
-No one knows how it happened, so she never has to answer for it.
+Most definitely not okay, as Garp's father was a bed-bound patient in the hospital where she worked.
+Later, when Jenny publishes a tell-all autobiography, she matter-of-factly admits to the rape, which is largely interpreted as a highly empowering feminist act that inspires many women to "do a Jenny Fields" of their own.

-- Elective Mute : Of an extreme kind: The Ellen Jamesians are a group of Straw Feminists who cut out their tongues in support of a young rape victim.
+- Elective Mute : Of an extreme kind: The Ellen Jamesians are a group of radical feminists who cut out their tongues in support of a young rape victim.

 - Embarrassing Nickname : Cushion and Pooh.